RSE-Sheffield/RSE-Sheffield.github.io/_events/hacktoberfest-2020-10-06.md

 Many of the world's most influential software projects are open source - and it doesn't take a master developer to contribute meaningful code and help them improve.
 Hacktoberfest is all about encouraging meaningful contributions to the open-source ecosystem and Hacktoberfest meetups are **for beginners and veterans alike**!

+To read more about open source, check out [Bob's blog post](/blog/2020-09-21-open-source/).

 [Research Software Engineering (RSE) Sheffield](/), are organising a **series in of hackathons** during October